aridjayarecipes/cutesrecipes.web.app/content/post/1960-step-by-step-guide-to-prepare-speedy-crispy-skinned-salmon-with-brown-butter-and-capers.md

 recipeinstructions:
 - "Season the salmon with salt and pepper.
 Add a splash of veg oil to a stainless-steel pan on medium-high heat."
 - "Carefully lay the salmon into the pan skin-side down.
 Saute for 3 minutes (do not touch it).
 Flip the fillet over and saute for 3 minutes on the other side"
 - "Remove the fish to a plate and add the butter to the pan.
-Once the butter's melted and has stopped foaming, add the shallots, garlic and capers.
+Once the butter&#39;s melted and has stopped foaming, add the shallots, garlic and capers.
 The sauce will foam again, so wait until it settles.
 Add extra salt if needed.
-Serve the salmon skin-side up and atop the sauce, or with the sauce on the side (you don't want to ruin that crispy skin)."
+Serve the salmon skin-side up and atop the sauce, or with the sauce on the side (you don&#39;t want to ruin that crispy skin)."
 categories:
 - Recipe
 tags: